qiaohanscode/technical-tutorial/java/spring/spring-boot.md

 -@ConditionalOnResource -- Resources can be specified by using the usual Spring conventions, eg. ``file:/home/user/test.dat``.

 ### Application Information
-Build information is avaiable when META-INF/build.properties exists, which can be generated with spring boot maven plugin
+Build information is avaiable when META-INF/build.properties exists, which can be generated with java.spring boot maven plugin
 ````
 <plugins>
     <plugin>
         <groupId>org.springframework.boot</groupId>
-        <artifactId>spring-boot-maven-plugin</artifactId>
+        <artifactId>java.spring-boot-maven-plugin</artifactId>
         <configuration>
             ...
         </configuration>